Home - Starkman P.C. Home - Hippo Articles Tax Humor Tax Court exam About us Contact us

 MONTY PYTHON: Accountant Interview

-John Cleese interviews Les Dawson for a position at a very exciting accounting firm.
+John Cleese interviews Les Dawson for a position with a very exciting accounting firm.

 Nightline: The Singing CPA